microsoft/winget-cli/doc/specs/#1620 - Installer selector on multiple matches.md

    2   Example2   Example.Example2     winget
 ...
    20  Example20  Example.Example20    msstore
-There are 8 more packages.

-Please select a row number, or enter package name or ID to refine search...
+Please enter a row number, package name, ID, or query to refine search...
-> Example --source winget
+> Example.Example1 --source winget
 No package found matching input criteria
 ```

 ## Capabilities

+### Telemetry
+Telemetry data should be sent around the following items
+* When a disambiguation list is shown
+* What query caused the disambiguation to be shown

+The current telemetry will need to be adjusted to reflect the following case
+* If a user was able to disambiguate the package, the command result should be treated as a success

 ### Accessibility